How Seniors Can Protect Their Credit and Identity

 You can sign up for a credit monitoring service that will constantly monitor your credit reports and alert you to any new activity and changes to your reports.
 Identity theft monitoring services also are available to scour the web for threats to your personal information.

 However, an easier way to monitor your accounts, credit and personal information is to use a service that will do all of it for you.
-The Carefull mobile app and desktop service monitors financial accounts 24/7 for unfamiliar transactions, unusual withdrawals, large transactions and other signs of fraud, as well as money mistakes such as late and missed payments.
-You’ll get email and text alerts whenever Carefull spots something suspicious and a weekly summary of activity in your accounts.
+The Carefull service monitors financial accounts 24/7 for unfamiliar transactions, unusual withdrawals, large transactions and other signs of fraud, as well as money mistakes such as late and missed payments.
+You’ll get email alerts whenever Carefull spots something suspicious and a weekly summary of activity in your accounts.

 What to do if your identity has been stolen?